MetOffice/CDDS/docs/tutorials/mip_convert.md

 ### **halo_removal**

-The optional `halo removal` section is used if for a particular stream haloes are to be removed.
+The optional `halo_removal` section is used if haloes need to be removed from particular streams.

 !!! example
     ```config